 On Saturday, July 11, 2020 at 7:05:04 PM UTC-7, Dave wrote:

-Anyone know the size of the grounding screws used to fasten thea Williams IJ?
-Specifically after the screws with the locking washer
+Anyone know the size of the grounding screws used to fasten the

 boards on